hyaliyun/Google-Docs/website/learn/operators/exponentiation/index.md

 ## Description

 The `**` operator is overloaded for two types of operands: number and [BigInt](/Web/JavaScript/Reference/Global_Objects/BigInt).
 It first [coerces both operands to numeric values](/Web/JavaScript/Data_structures#numeric_coercion) and tests the types of them.
 It performs BigInt exponentiation if both operands become BigInts; otherwise, it performs number exponentiation.
-A {{jsxref("TypeError")}} is thrown if one operand becomes a BigInt but the other becomes a number.
+A  is thrown if one operand becomes a BigInt but the other becomes a number.

 For both numbers and BigInts, `0` raised to a positive power returns `0`, and `0` raised to a power of `0` returns `1`.
 For numbers, `0` raised to a negative number returns `Infinity`, while `-0` raised to a negative number returns `-Infinity`.